Top of the page

 Avoid: Chutneys, hummus, jellies, garlic sauces, and gravies made with onion or garlic.
 Avoid pickles, relish, some salad dressings and soup stocks, salsa, and tomato paste.
 And avoid sauces and other foods with high fructose corn syrup, honey, molasses, and agave.
 Avoid sugar substitutes (isomalt, mannitol, malitol, sorbitol, and xylitol).
 Avoid corn syrup solids, fructose, fruit juice concentrate, and polydextrose.

-Okay to have: Water, soda water, tonic, soft drinks sweetened with sugar, ½ cup of low-FODMAP fruit juice, and most teas and alcohols.
+Okay to have: Water, soda water, tonic, and most teas and alcohols.
 You can also eat foods made with baking powder and soda, cocoa, and gelatin.

 Avoid: Juices from high-FODMAP fruits and vegetables.
 And avoid fortified wines, chamomile and fennel teas, chicory-based drinks and coffee substitutes, and bouillon cubes.